-Scott Sanderson enters his fifth season as Faulkner's head basketball coach.
-In his four seasons at the helm, the Eagles have gone 76-48 overall and 45-29 in the SSAC.
+Scott Sanderson enters his sixth season as Faulkner's head basketball coach.
+In his five seasons at the helm, the Eagles have gone 95-60 overall and 57-39 in the SSAC.
 In 2016, he led the team to an SSAC Tournament title and the opening round of the NAIA National Tournament.
 Six Eagles earned All-American recognition under Sanderson's tutelage; 11 garnered All-SSAC honors.

 Sanderson is the former head coach at the University of Mobile and Lipscomb University.
-He replaced his older brother Jim Sanderson, who retired from the position after 24 years.
+At Faulkner, he replaced his older brother, Jim Sanderson, who retired from the position after 24 years.

-Sanderson's first head coaching opportunity came at the University of Mobile, where he quickly built the Rams' program into an NAIA power.
-His 1998-99 Mobile team made it to the NAIA tournament championship game, and he was named the national coach of the year for his efforts.
+Sanderson's first head coaching opportunity came at the University of Mobile, where he quickly built the Rams program into an NAIA power.
+Sanderson’s 1998-99 Mobile team made it to the NAIA Tournament championship game and he was named the National Coach of the Year for his efforts.
 The Rams also won back-to-back conference titles under Sanderson.

-Hired at Lipscomb in 1999, Sanderson spearheaded the Bison's move from the NAIA to NCAA Division I. In his 14 seasons at Lipscomb, Sanderson guided the Bison to a pair of Atlantic Sun Conference championships and the program's first post-season appearance, coming in the 2006 National Invitational Tournament.
-His first Lipscomb team, still playing in the NAIA, was No. 1 in the country for most of the 1999-2000 season, and Sanderson received national coach of the year honors from the Basketball Times that year.
+Hired at Lipscomb in 1999, Sanderson spearheaded the Bisons’ move from the NAIA to NCAA Division I. In his 14 seasons at Lipscomb, Sanderson guided the squad to a pair of Atlantic Sun Conference championships and the program's first post-season appearance, coming in the 2006 National Invitational Tournament.
+His first Lipscomb team, still playing in the NAIA, was No. 1 in the country for most of the 1999-2000 season and Sanderson received National Coach of the Year honors from the Basketball Times following that campaign.

 As a player at South Carolina, Sanderson spent four seasons as a shooting guard for the Gamecocks, He earned a bachelor's degree in business management from South Carolina in 1984.

-Drew Wilson enters his fifth season as Faulkner's assistant coach.
+Drew Wilson enters his sixth season as Faulkner's assistant coach.
 Before arriving at Faulkner he spent two years at Snead State Community College, the last as the associate head coach.

 A graduate of Mercer University, Wilson served his alma mater as a student assistant and graduate assistant on head coach Bob Hoffman's staff, helping the Bears to some of their most successful years in the program's history.
 He also worked closely with the Bears' summer camps.